 Area rugs are one of the essentials after the installation of hardwood flooring.
-One thing often debated is the use of rug pads underneath and area rug.
+One thing often debated is the use of rug pads underneath an area rug.
 Professionals have warned against the use of certain pads which might smudge the finish on wood flooring.
-In this article we will examine the best type of pad for air quality, discoloration, and rug preservation.
+In this article, we will examine the best type of pad for air quality, discoloration, and rug preservation.

 Safety - the most important purpose of a pad is for safety.
 Rug pads will keep the rug flat and stationary, preventing any slips or falls from rug movement.

 Protection - a pad will prevent the rug from damaging the surface of the floor.
 Some rugs and carpet are woven on an abrasive secondary backing material which can wear through the finish on your floor if left unchecked.
 A pad can also prevent any dye-transfer from the rug to the floor finish.

 Rug preservation - A pad can extend the life of your rug substantially because they will prevent the rug fibers from being flattened or compressed.
 The rug pad also prevents excessive wear to the back of the rug that can occur when the rug rubs against the hard floor surface.
 This is especially important with hand-knotted rugs, as the knots are on the back of the rug and need to be protected.

 Comfort - Adding a pad increases the thickness of the rug giving a plush underfoot.

 Types of Rug Pad

 Polyvinyl-based (PVC) - Most lower cost pads have a PVC composition and have not been analyzed for non-toxic content or VOC emissions.
 These budget pads can react with the polyurethane finish which can potentially permanently discolor the floor.